effectivecore/core/docs/security.md

 - The data of the GET/POST request is checked for the correspondence of the dimensions of the arrays and their indices.
 - URL query arguments (`http://domain/path?QUERY`) are filtered.
-- The basic module CAPTCHA minimizes the possibility of brute-force email address and password in the authentication form `form_login`, brute-force email and/or username in the new user registration form `form_registration`, brute-force email address in the access recovery form `form_recovery` and registration of spam robots in the new user registration form `form_registration`.
+- The basic module CAPTCHA minimizes the possibility of brute-force EMail address and password in the authentication form `form_login`, brute-force EMail and/or username in the new user registration form `form_registration`, brute-force EMail address in the access recovery form `form_recovery` and registration of spam robots in the new user registration form `form_registration`.
 - Input filtering prevents malicious code (JavaScript) from entering to the system.